You’re looking to see how to survive on a teacher’s salary. Yes…you can survive on a teacher’s salary…it’s all about strategy and perspective.

 If you have a Starbucks habit (or another significant frivolous spending habit), put $25 or so on a gift card for yourself monthly.

 Once that amount is spent, no more until next month.

-Unfortunately, there’s this social obsession of trying to impress people (people who we probably don’t know or like!).
+There’s a social obsession of trying to impress people (people who we probably don’t know or even like!).

 There’s no need to go broke trying to impress anyone.